Barreta Island

 Barreta Island (Portuguese: Ilha da Barreta) is an island in Algarve, Portugal, about 7 km long and 50 to 600 m wide.

 Barreta is also known as Deserta, Deserted Island or Santa Maria Cape Island.
-Is one of the more isolated islands in Algarve.
-There is a public ferry line reaching the island everyday, all year round or it can be reached by renting or owning a boat.
+It is one of the more isolated islands in Algarve.

+Access to the island is possible by a public ferry line everyday, all year round.
+It can also be reached by renting or owning a boat.
 In this island is located the southernmost point of continental Portugal, Cabo de Santa Maria.

 A beach on the island is used by naturists.